-The financial period of the Company will end on 30 September of each year.
+The financial year of the Company ends on 30 September of each year.
 The annual report containing the audited consolidated financial accounts expressed in EUR of the Company in respect of the preceding financial period will be made available at the registered office of the Company at least 8 days before the annual general meeting.
 Unaudited semi-annual reports as at 31 March will be made available within two months of the end of the relevant date.
-Copies of all financial reports will be available at the registered office of the Company and from the foreign representatives (if any).
+Copies of all financial reports will be available at the registered office of the Company and from the Foreign Representatives.

-The Directors may, at their discretion, decide that information regarding the Sub-Funds investments may be available for some or all investors of the Company.
+The Directors may, at their discretion, decide that information regarding the investments of the Sub-Funds may be available for some or all investors of the Sub-Funds.
 If this information is only provided to some investors, the Directors will ensure that (i) such investors need the information to comply with legal, regulatory, tax or other mandatory requirements, (ii) investors will keep the information confidential and (iii) investors will not use the information to take advantage of the expertise of the Investment Managers of the Company.

-In compliance with the provisions of the 2010 Law, CSSF Regulation 10-4 and CSSF Circular 18/698, the Management Company has implemented and maintained effective certain procedures and strategies including:
+In compliance with the provisions of the 2010 Law, CSSF Regulation 10-4 and CSSF Circular 18/698, the Management Company has implemented and maintains effective certain policies, procedures and strategies including: